Adityabir22BCS14560/metacrafter-Solidity-Beginner-Assessment/README.md

-This is a project for metacrafters solidity beginner course where this project is for creating a token.
+This is my project for metacrafters solidity beginner course where this project is for creating a token.

 contract Valorant